Refine your search

 You may need to find temporary accommodation if you arrive in Joensuu before your room is vacant.
 There are several hotels, hostels, and other options in Joensuu, for example:

-Student accommodation in Kuopio
+Student Housing Company Kuopas in Kuopio

 Kuopas (Kuopio Student Housing Company) is a public company owned by the City of Kuopio that builds and maintains student housing in Kuopio.
 More than 3000 students and their families live in Kuopas housing and most of our international students live with Kuopas.
-Kuopas has 30 apartment buildings around Kuopio and they are situated within 0.5–8 km from the campus.
+Kuopas has 30 apartment buildings around Kuopio and they are situated within 8 km from campus.

-The rent of a furnished room in a shared apartment is about 280-380 €/month.
-An unfurnished shared apartment is about 225-410 €.
 The rent includes internet, water, heating and free laundry, but it does not include utility bills, such as electricity and parking.
 Common sauna session (women and men separately) is free once a week.
 If you prefer to go to sauna by yourself, you can reserve a sauna term for yourself (1 hour/week, always at the same time).
 There is a free Internet connection (10Mbit) in every Kuopas apartment.
 You can upgrade it if you need a faster connection, but they will charge you for it.
 All furnished shared apartments have a modem.

 Most international students live in shared and furnished apartments (communal apartments).
 Each student has got their own room but kitchen and bathroom are shared with 1-4 other students of the same gender.